-Outdoor display and seating areas shall be located no closer than 10 feet from any property line or street right-of-way and may not be located within any street or driveway vision triangle, required buffer, or required open space area.
+Outdoor display and seating areas shall not be located within any street or driveway vision triangle or required buffer.
 The layout of any outdoor display, sales, and seating areas shall be designed so to not create a traffic hazard or congestion and shall allow for the safe and unimpeded flow of pedestrian traffic, including exiting from the building.
 A minimum five (5) feet of clearance shall be maintained along all sidewalks and walking paths/pedestrian routes.

-Outdoor food and beverage service areas are required to have a permanent barrier or fence, that is a minimum three (3) feet tall, enclosing the outdoor seating area.
-The permanent barrier or fence shall be architecturally consistent and appropriate with the level of finish and appearance of the adjacent retail building.
+Outdoor food and beverage service areas shall have a barrier or fence, enclosing the outdoor seating area as may be required for the outdoor sale and consumption of alcohol.
+Permanent barriers or fences shall be architecturally consistent and appropriate with the level of finish and appearance of the adjacent retail building.